Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__02_17.mp3"></audio>

 1/
-A | Where are you from?
+A:  Where are you from?
-B | I’m from Germany.
+B:  I’m from Germany.

 2/
-A | How are you?
+A:  How are you?
-B | Fine, thanks.
+B:  Fine, thanks.

 3/
-A | Who's he?
+A:  Who's he?
-B | He’s a friend.
+B:  He’s a friend.

 4/
-A | What's your name?
+A:  What's your name?
-B | Molly.
+B:  Molly.

 5/
-A | Where’s Modena?
+A:  Where’s Modena?
-B | It’s in Italy.
+B:  It’s in Italy.

 6/
-A | How old are you?
+A:  How old are you?
-B | 26.
+B:  26.

 7/
-A | What’s your phone number?
+A:  What’s your phone number?
-B | 07702 960836.
+B:  07702 960836.